-The DPT-IPV vaccine can be used even with children who have already contracted one or more of pertussis, diphtheria, poliomyelitis (acute poliomyelitis), or tetanus.
+The DPT-IPV can be used even with children who have already contracted one or more of pertussis, diphtheria, poliomyelitis (acute poliomyelitis), or tetanus.

-Since November 2012, the combined DPT (diphtheria, pertussis, tetanus) and IPV (inactivated polio) quadruple vaccines Quattrovac® (produced by KM Biologics) and Tetrabik® (produced by the Research Foundation for Microbial Diseases of Osaka University) have been used.
-In December 2015, the DPT-IPV quadruple vaccine, Squarekids® subcutaneous injection syringe (produced by Daiichi Sankyo Vaccine Co., Ltd.), was introduced to the market.
+Since November 2012, the combined DPT (diphtheria, pertussis, tetanus) and IPV (inactivated polio) quadruple vaccines Quattrovac[®] (produced by KM Biologics) and Tetrabik[®] (produced by the Research Foundation for Microbial Diseases of Osaka University) have been used.
+In December 2015, the DPT-IPV quadruple vaccine, Squarekids[®] subcutaneous injection syringe (produced by Daiichi Sankyo Vaccine Co., Ltd.), was introduced to the market.

-The incidence of severe cases (cases deemed to be serious by the reporter) among suspected cases of adverse reactions (adverse events) reported by medical institutions was 0.0012% for the DPT-IPV vaccine, 0.0018% for the DPT vaccine and 0.00023% for the DT vaccine.
-(The incidence reported from April 1, 2013 to June 30, 2021.
-Source: October 2021 documents 3-16, 3-11 and 3-12 from the 71st Working Group Meeting on Adverse Events, the Subcommittee on Vaccination and Vaccines of the Health Sciences Council).
+The incidence of serious cases (cases deemed to be serious by the reporter) among suspected cases of adverse reactions (adverse events) reported by medical institutions was 0.0012% for the DPT-IPV, 0.0017% for the DPT vaccine and 0.0002% for the DT vaccine.
+(The incidence reported from April 1, 2013 to September 30, 2022.
+Source: January 2023 documents 2-16, 2-11 and 2-12 from the 90th Working Group Meeting on Adverse Events, the Subcommittee on Vaccination and Vaccines of the Health Sciences Council.)